ChrisKwangWooLee/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model (DOM) is a bridge between HTML/CSS and JS.
+It's an object representing HTML elements in a tree like structure.
+Manipulating the DOM allows developers to create dynamic website, where users can actively interact with the webpage.

 2. What is an event?

+Every user interaction with the webpage is an event: click, scroll, and key-press.
+Appropriately dealing with events allow webpage to be dynamic.

 3. What is an event listener?

+Event listeners await for an event to occur and trigger subsequent actions.
+JS built-in method '.addEventListener()' takes in two parameters: an event-type and a callback function.
+This method allows us to create a property on the DOM node to handle events.
+On the other hand, '.onclick' makes an inline attribute to the HTML to handle events.
+Both methods are valid, but addEventListener() is a preferred way in the modern web development because only one event can be attached to a DOM element using inline attribute. '.addEventListener()' allows us to handle mutliple events.

 4. Why would we convert a NodeList into an Array?

+NodList is an array-like object that's returned when we use 'querySelectorAll()' to select multiple elements.
+NodeList allows forEach() array method but does not allow any other array methods (ex. .map(), .sort(), etc.).
+'Array.from(nodeListName)' allows us to convert array-like object into an actually array.
+This allows us to use array methods.

 5. What is a component?

+A component is a part of a whole.
+In our case, a component is a portion of our webpage made up of HTML elements, CSS ,and JS.
+An advantage of using a component is that it allows us to reuse code to create elements with a similar funcionality.
+Inside a component constructor function, we...

+1) create element
+2) add class
+3) add contents and attributes
+4) append
+5) add event listeners.

 ### Git Set up